What Lies Beneath: Vets worry polluted base made them ill | Federal News Network

 The AP’s review of public documents shows the Army knew that chemicals had been improperly dumped at Fort Ord for decades.
 Even after the contamination was documented, the Army downplayed the risks.

 And ailing veterans are being denied benefits based on a 25-year-old health assessment.
-The CDC’s Agency for Toxic Substances and Disease Registry concluded in 1996 that there were no likely past, present or future risks from exposures at Fort Ord.
+The Centers for Disease Control and Prevention’s Agency for Toxic Substances and Disease Registry concluded in 1996 that there were no likely past, present or future risks from exposures at Fort Ord.

 But that conclusion was made based on limited data, and before medical science understood the relationship between some of these chemicals and cancer.